Climate system for installation along a perimeter wall

 |Duct Dimensions:||5”, 6”,8”|

 The perimeter wall system PRIMO in many ways represents a completely new way to construct a perimeter wall system.
 With minimal space requirements, PRIMO provides all functions that a climate system features.
-The entire system is installed against the faced, which means that no installation space is required on the floor, ceiling or in the corridor.
+The entire system is installed against the facade, which means that no installation space is required on the floor, ceiling or in the corridor.

 The PRIMO is an active chilled beam with one-way air distribution.
-The units do not contain a fan of its own but are driven by the pressure and flow generated by a centrally located air handling unit, which means low sound level and excellent conform in the room.
+The units do not contain a fan of its own but are driven by the pressure and flow generated by a centrally located air handling unit, which means low sound level and excellent comfort in the room.
 The minimum number of moving parts and lack of filter guarantees very little need for maintenance.

 The PRIMO chilled beams operate according to the induction principle.
 A centrally located air handling unit distributes primary air via the duct system into the plenum of the unit and creates excess pressure.
 The plenum is equipped with a number of sliding strips that in turn contain a row of nozzles of various sizes.
 The excess pressure in the plenum forces the primary air through the nozzles at relatively high velocity.
 When the primary air is distributed at high velocity through the nozzles, negative pressure is created in the space above the built-in heat exchanger(coil).
 The negative pressure draws(induces) the room air up through the heat exchanger where the air is treated as required.